 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
-Entering class includes all students coming to the institution for the first time.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
-Only institutions with a mission to prepare students to transfer are required to report transfers out.
-Retention rates are measured from the fall of first enrollment to the following fall.
-For details, see the Methodological Notes.
-N is the number of institutions in the comparison group
+Only institutions with mission to prepare students to transfer are required to report transfer out.
+For more details, see the Methodological Notes.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Graduation Rates component and Spring 2014, Fall Enrollment component.

-Figure 11.
-Graduation rates of full-time, first-time degree/ certificate-seeking undergraduates within normal time, and 150% and 200% of normal time to completion: 2009 cohort

-NOTE: The 150% graduation rate is the Student Right-to-Know (SRK) rates; the Normal time and 200% rates are calculated using the same methodology.
-For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Graduation Rates component.

+Figure 12.
+Graduation rates of full-time, first-time degree/certificate-seeking undergraduates within 150% of normal time to program completion, by race/ethnicity: 2012 cohort

+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+The graduation rates are the Student Right-to-Know (SRK) rates.
+Median values for the comparison group will not add to 100%.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, 200% Graduation Rates component
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Graduation Rates component.